cortex-js/compute-engine/src/docs/reference-core.md

 If there is no definition for the identifier, add a new definition in the current scope, and use the `value` to infer the domain of the identifier.

+This is equivalent to `=` in may programming languages.

 {% readmore "/compute-engine/guides/augmenting/" %}Read more about using `Assign`